 - The logos mean the using of the rational thinking.
 You provide different truthful facts and other logical arguments to influence your audience's ways of thinking.

-If all statements mentioned above are difficult to understand or you can't make a boast of the writer talent, you will always find the professional assistance at JustBuyEssay.
+If all statements mentioned above are difficult to understand or you can't make a boast of the writing talent, you will always find the professional assistance at JustBuyEssay.
 It is a reputable custom agency, collaborating with professionals in the writing area.
 Their authors know all secrets of working with essays, case studies, course works, and other types of important but creative assignments.

-- Information gathering
+- Information Gathering

 The point comprises the identification of the writing style, choosing the core audience and examination of appeals.
 Having coped with such issue, you may proceed to work on the main paragraphs.